Xeeynamo/sonic-hybrid-rsdk/README.md

 * Sonic 3 AIR by Eukaryot.
 * P.O.C by The S3 AIR Official Discord.
 * Additional stuff by the Retro Engine Modding Discord.
-* Led by Chazdoesstuff/Crunch on gamejolt
+* Led by Chazdoesstuff/Crunch on gamejolt.